Modern Platform Features

 | Prompt Templates | Grounded prompts referencing Salesforce data | RAG-based, reducing hallucination with real data |

-| Data Cloud | Unified data layer powering RAG retrieval | Zero-copy architecture preserves data governance |
+| Data 360 (formerly Data Cloud) | Unified data layer powering RAG retrieval, now enhanced with Informatica | Zero-copy architecture preserves data governance |

 Agentforce vs Einstein Bots